SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/metric-query-error-messages.md

 #### Join data limit

-When a cross-row calculation (e.g. #A+#B) produces more than 1000 time series, Sumo Logic will limit the number of output from this cross-row calculation to 1000, and present a message as follows:
+When a cross-row calculation (e.g., #A+#B) produces more than 1000 time series, Sumo Logic will limit the number of output from this cross-row calculation to 1000, and present a message as follows:

 `The cross-row calculation resulted in too many time-series.
 Limiting results to 1000 series.`